Khalil Coe

-Khalil Coe (born September 8, 1996) is an American professional boxer who currently fights in the light-heavyweight division.
+Khalil Coe (born September 8, 1996) is an American professional boxer.
+He is a two-time former WBC-USNBC light-heavyweight champion.

 Early life

 Coe has revealed that he learned to fight at a very young age due to the rough area he grew up.
 His mother put him in boxing because he kept getting into street fights.

 Amateur career

-Coe had a very successful amateur career.
-The highlight was when he took part in the Chemistry Cup in Germany.
-Not only did Coe win the overall tournament but he became the first man to stop 2 time gold medalist Julio Cesar La Cruz.
-Coe was also a part of the U. S national team.
-He was unable to qualify for the Olympics due to his criminal record.
+The highlight of Coe's amateur career was winning the Chemistry Cup in Germany, during which he became the first man to stop two-time gold medalist Julio Cesar La Cruz.
+Coe was also a part of the United States national team but was unable to qualify for the Olympics due to his criminal record.